reconverse/incidence2/README.md

 <br> **<span style="color: red;">Disclaimer</span>**

 This package is a work in progress.
-Version 0.1.0 has been released to get feedback from users that we can incorporate in future releases.
+It has been released to get feedback from users that we can incorporate in future releases.

 # Scope